cdsouza33/StarWars1977Documentary/README.md

-## Star Wars 1977 Documentary Presentation
+## Presentation on *The Making of Star Wars*
 #### ENGL 2411, Popular Literature
 ##### By Clyde, Daniel, Aadi and Giancarlo

-This is an experimental presentation for our Popular Literature class.
-It covers \it{The Making of Star Wars}, a 1977 documentary exploring the making of the original Star Wars film.
+This is an experimental presentation for our popular literature course.
+The presentation discusses *The Making of Star Wars*, a 1977 documentary exploring the making of the original Star Wars film.